Ferries to Corsica

 ››› Can I take bicycles or motorcycles with me?

-Yes, both bicycles and motorcycles can be taken on board without any problems.
-These must be specified when booking and will be given their own space on the vehicle deck.
+Yes, both bicycles and motorcycles can be taken along without any problems.
+These must be specified when booking and are given their own space on the vehicle deck.

 ››› Are there discounts for children, senior citizens or groups?